Eniamza/blog-sync/properly-add-kali-repositories-to-linux-mint.md

     URL: "https://github.com/<path_to_repo>/content"
     Text: "Suggest Changes" # edit text
     appendFilePath: true # to append file path to Edit link
----

 ## Kali: The Phenomenon
 ---

 ![](https://c.tenor.com/73bhaYAl0moAAAAC/yes-oh.gif)

-Since the launch in 2013, Kali Linux has been heartily welcomed by both Security Analyst and Script Kiddies.
+Since its launch in 2013, Kali Linux has been heartily welcomed by both Security Analyst and Script Kiddies.

-With the access to a vast number of tool sets and layers of securities, it has been a favorite choice in the field of Penetration Testing, Security Research, Computer Forensics and Reverse Engineering.
+With the access to a vast number of toolsets and layers of securities, it has been a favorite choice in the field of Penetration Testing, Security Research, Computer Forensics and Reverse Engineering.
 Not to mention we've also seen Elliot using Kali Linux in multiple **Mr Robot** Episodes.

 Then comes the script-kiddies.
 Well, I don't usually like to use this term because "Everyone starts somewhere".
-If some scripts gets you interested in Cyber Security, Welcome aboard!
+If some scripts get you interested in Cyber Security, Welcome aboard!

-**Note:** Though it should work across all Debian based distributions, But I've only this on Linux Mint.
+**Note:** Though it should work across all Debian-based distributions, I've only this on Linux Mint.

 ## What the Duck are we doing?
 ---